 Not notably so.
 However, the walls of each ger are made of fabric, so you can certainly hear what’s happening outside of your accommodation.
 Some gers have dogs that will bark once in a while.
 We advise light sleepers to bring a pair of earplugs.

 All gers will be outfitted with real beds, a comfortable mattress and soft linens and pillows.
 In the centre of each ger is a stove/furnace that can be ignited if temperatures drop.
 Aside from these basics, you may find a bench to sit on, dressers in tourist ger camps and plenty of traditional woven rugs and decorations.
 Being Canucks, we kind of love the rugged and rustic interiors.
 In our opinion, they’re quite charming (see above!).

 Will there be electricity, Wifi or data?

 In our Gobi Desert gers there will be power outlets available.
 That said, electricity may be turned off at night.
-For the four nights in Bayan-Ulgii our individual gers won’t have outlets, however we will set up a central power source to recharge our phones and cameras each day.
+For the four nights in Bayan-Ulgii, our individual gers won’t have outlets, however, we will set up a central power source to recharge our phones and cameras daily.

-Wifi and data are another story altogether.
+Wifi and data are another stories altogether.
 While we MAY have wifi/data in our larger ger camps, the connection will likely be very weak and frustratingly slow.
-Do not count on a connection in smaller gers such as the ones we’ll use in Bayan-Ulgii.
+Do not count on a connection in smaller gers like the ones we’ll use in Bayan-Ulgii.
 Maybe it’s best to think of your time in Mongolia as an opportunity to disconnect and refresh. 🙂

 Ger Camp Food